How to Unmask Autism Embracing Your Authentic Self https://www.autismparentingmagazine.com/unmask-autism-embracing-authentic-self/

 10 Tips on How to Calm an Autistic Child

-When autistic children start feeling overwhelmed, parents and teachers are always looking for tips on how to calm an autistic child.
+When autistic children start feeling overwhelmed, parents and teachers are always looking for tips on how to help a child with autism calm down.
 Since behaviors that are associated with autism can vary, it can be tricky to figure out the best calming strategies.
-Behaviors can range from refusing to listen and participate to self-injurious behaviors that can
+Behaviors can range from refusing to listen and participate to self-injurious

 Here’s Why an Autism Routine is Important